-(a) Rule of Privilege.
+Subdivision (a).
 The public interest in law enforcement requires that the privilege be that of the government rather than that of the witness.
 The rule blankets in as an informer anyone who tells a law enforcement officer about a violation of law without regard to whether the officer is one charged with enforcing the particular law.
 The Rule also applies to disclosures to legislative investigating committees and their staffs, and is sufficiently broad to include continuing investigations.